d-eathrow/anonymousland/_items/Another guide.md

 ### Weight

-You can wear extra bulky clothing or a weighted vest underneath a sweatshirt
+You can wear extra bulky clothing or a weighted vest underneath a sweatshirt.

 <br>